CharlesGaydon/N-Step-DDQN-For-A-Hungry-Snake/README.md

 # Double Deep Q-Network for Snake - a toy experimentation project.

 Using a **n-step Double Deep Q-Network (DDQN) with Experience Replay**, a snake learns how to eat apples by trial and errors.
-Would you llike to know how?

 ---